 Internal light aircraft flights, accommodations, airport transfers on Day 1 and final day, all meals from dinner on Day 1 to breakfast on the final day, drinking water throughout the trip, non-alcoholic drinks at camps and in vehicles, house alcoholic beverages in camps, services of NHA Expedition Leaders and lodge staff, some gratuities, all permits, entrance fees and taxes.

 Easy to Moderate

-There is no strenuous activity involved during this safari, though a safari vehicle frequently offers a bumpy ride.
+A safari vehicle frequently offers a bumpy ride.
 Wildlife drives often involve long hours of sitting and sometimes bouncing around.
 While we don't consider this strenuous, it can be uncomfortable and pose a particular type of physical demand on the body.
 All travelers must be able to climb into and out of the raised 4x4 safari trucks we use.
-They must also be able to walk to and from the vehicle to our camp accommodations, which sometimes involves walking over uneven ground or on boardwalks.
+Travelers must also be able to walk to and from the vehicle to our camp accommodations, which sometimes involves walking over uneven ground or on boardwalks.
 Days spent on safari can be long, as mornings typically start before daybreak and evening meals are served after sundown.
 Safari accommodations and vehicles are not climate controlled and, depending on the seasonality, temperatures can range from quite cold to extremely hot, so it is crucial that travelers come prepared.